Civil Society Study Group

 Image: Community-based organisation (Adivasi Ekta Sangh), Forest Rights Act activist, and an INGO (Action-Aid) worker in Martalaba hamlet of Koraput, Odisha, India

-Dr Nita Mishra is Research Fellow at Dublin City University, tutor and part-time lecturer at University College Cork.
-She is an occasional lecturer on food policies, gender, and rights-based approaches to development.
+Dr Nita Mishra is a Researcher for an IRC Coalesce project on Social Inclusion (focusing on rural migrants in Vietnam) at University College Cork.
+She is an occasional lecturer on gender, food, and rights-based approaches to development in Irish universities.
 She has extensive work experience in the Indian sub-continent as a researcher, academic, and development practitioner.

-Dr Mishra was awarded the Strategic Research Fund Award by the UCCVice President's Office in 2014-2015 for crosscutting research (published in peer-reviewed journals) in the politics of Poverty, Human Rights, Environment and Sustainable Development.
-Herpoetry, critically acclaimed, is widely published.
-She is the National Coordinator of Academics Stand Against Poverty-Irish Network (ASAP-Irish Network); Member of Working Groups of the Irish Forum for International Agricultural Development (IFIAD); amongst other positions.
+Dr Mishra was awarded the Strategic Research Fund Award by the UCC Vice President's Office in 2014-2015 for crosscutting research (published in peer-reviewed journals) in the politics of Poverty, Human Rights, Environment and Sustainable Development.
+Her poetry, critically acclaimed, is widely published, and discussed in classrooms.
+She is the national Coordinator of Academics Stand Against Poverty-Irish Network (ASAP-Irish Network); member of Working Groups (Inclusion, and Nutrition) of the Irish Forum for International Agricultural Development (IFIAD); and a member of other civil society groups.